 Get them together a few weeks before your holiday in case you cannot find any!
 Check they are valid.
 We recommend you take:

 - Passports + tickets (remember you will need 6 months plus on your passport)

 - European Vehicle Recovery Insurance

 - EHIC card

 - Travellers cheques

-If you have a valid EHIC card then you should be able to get treatment by a doctor or hospital in France.
+Remember the EHIC card may not be valid post Brexit.
 For the best treatment it is worthwhile having travel insurance.
 For winter sports we consider it mandatory.
 Travel insurance also offers some protection if you have made your own holiday arrangements and subsequently have any problems.